bricomp/Nextion-Library/README.md

 In the Examples folder is the HMI file NextionExample.HMI and the ION file NextionExample.ino which were developed to demonstrate this library.

-To view this document WITH graphic images see README.pdf.
-There is also a README.docx but that does NOT maintain the formatting.

-Alternatively download the complete library resource and README.md will suddenly and miraculously display the graphic images.

 This ReadMe is a little wordy but tries to explain all the nuances of using Nextion.
 For a more concise explanation see the Nextion.h file or the information in resources.

 Use this code as a framework to produce your own Nextion Library.